A black frying pan sits on a gas stovetop in a modern kitchen, with vegetables in the foreground.

-Not all Woks are built the same.
+Not all woks are built the same.

-When you picture a Wok, you probably imagine a dome-shaped metal pot moving back and forth in an engulfing flame.
-However, Woks have evolved from their original round shape and are now found with either a flat or round bottom.
-Nowadays, flat bottom Woks are more versatile because they can be used on any type of burner.
-On the other hand, round bottom Woks remain popular thanks to their higher heat threshold.
+Woks have evolved from their original, completely domed shape and are now found with both round and flat bottomsโ€”the latter seen as more versatile because they can be used on any type of burner without a special adapter ring, and the former remaining a popular choice thanks to their higher heat threshold.

 Advantages of Flat Bottom Woks